-- Subject to and in accordance with the Privacy Act and the Privacy Regulations, PSP Investments shall, on request by an individual, give access to: (1) any personal information about that individual contained in a personal information bank; and (2) any other personal information under its control with respect to which an individual is able to provide sufficiently specific information on the location of the information so as to render it reasonably retrievable by PSP Investments.
+Subject to and in accordance with the Canadian Laws, PSP Investments shall, on request by an individual who is a permanent resident of Canada, a Canadian citizen or in Canada at the time of the request, provide the following rights: (1) access any personal information about that individual contained in a personal information bank; and (2)access any other personal information under its control with respect to which an individual is able to provide sufficiently specific information on the location of the information so as to render it reasonably retrievable by PSP Investments and (3) correct the personal information where the individual believes there is an error or omission in the information.
 PSP Investments will respect the privacy of requesters and will limit, on a need-to-know basis, the disclosure of information that could directly or indirectly lead to the identification of a requester, unless the requester consents to such disclosure.

-- Formal requests for access to personal information must be in writing to the designated officer of PSP Investments or ATIP Coordinator in the form of Access to Personal Information Request Form prescribed by Treasury Board, and must identify each personal information bank that is the subject of the request or each class of personal information that is not contained within a personal information bank, providing sufficiently specific information about the location of the information so as to render it reasonably retrievable by PSP Investments.
-A request that is submitted by telephone or by e-mail shall not be considered to have been submitted pursuant the terms of the Privacy Act.
+A request that is submitted by telephone or by e-mail shall not be considered to have been submitted pursuant to the terms of the Privacy Act.
 The designated officer of PSP Investments or ATIP Coordinator will consider whether it is appropriate to process the request on an informal basis, in which case the requester will be offered that option along with an explanation that only formal requests are subject to the provisions of the Privacy Act.

-- PSP Investments will make every reasonable effort to search records under PSP Investment’s control to identify and locate the personal information that is responsive to the request.
+i.
+PSP Investments will make every reasonable effort to search records under PSP Investments’ control to identify and locate the personal information that is responsive to the request.

 - giving written notice as to whether or not access to the information or a part of the requested information will be given, and